nuxt/vue-meta/README.md

 > **Please note** that this project is still in very early alpha development and is *not* considered to be production ready.
-> **You have been warned.** There is no sanitization yet, hardly any tests, and you might find some bugs.
+> **You have been warned.** There might still be a few bugs and many tests have yet to be written.

 <p align="center">
   <img src="http://imgur.com/258WtHI.png" alt="vue-meta">